Lee L. Driver

-Lee L. Driver (1867–1960) was a nationally-known educator and considered one of the leading experts in the field of rural school consolidation in the United States.
+Leotis Lincoln Driver (February 22, 1867 – October 21, 1960), known as Lee L. Driver, was a nationally known educator and considered one of the leading experts in the field of rural school consolidation in the United States.
 He served for twelve years as county superintendent of schools in Randolph County, Indiana, where he made the county the national model in rural school consolidation.
 He later served as Director of the Bureau of Rural Education with the Pennsylvania Department of Public Instruction, where he oversaw the consolidation of several thousand schools.

 Early life

 Leotis Lincoln Driver was born on February 22, 1867, in Stoney Creek Township, Randolph County, Indiana.
 His father, a veteran of the Iron Brigade, named him for Abraham Lincoln.
 Driver's youth was spent in the town of Farmland, Indiana, where he completed a common school education.
-He later attended Central Normal College in Danville, Indiana, where he graduated in 1883.
+He graduated from Central Normal College in Danville, Indiana, in 1883.

+Career

+Indiana

 Driver taught in the district schools of western Randolph County, farmed, and did carpentry work, until 1895, when he was hired to teach at Winchester High School in Winchester, Indiana.
 Driver was principal of Winchester High School from 1901 until 1907.

-County Superintendent

 Lee L. Driver was elected county superintendent of schools of Randolph County, Indiana, in June 1907.
 When he assumed the office, the county had only one consolidated township high school and more than one hundred one-room schools.
 Over the course of the next twelve years, Driver would oversee the consolidation of all but nine of the county's one-room schools and the creation of fourteen additional consolidated township high schools and five consolidated township grade schools.
-Randolph County was widely regarded as the model county in rural school consolidation and was given attention by men like Progressive reformer Ellwood P. Cubberley, U. S. Commissioner of Education Philander P. Claxton, Albert Winship, editor of Boston's Journal of Education, and others.
+Because of Driver's work, Randolph County was widely regarded as the model county in rural school consolidation and was given attention by men like Progressive reformer Ellwood P. Cubberley, U. S. Commissioner of Education Philander P. Claxton, Albert Winship, editor of Boston's Journal of Education, and others.
+He spoke about school consolidation at educational meetings around the United States, including a teachers' institute in Ohio in 1916.